cjmartin/launchcalendar.org/_posts/2025-05-14-eris-test-flight-1.md

 description: >-
-  Gilmour Space Technologies' Eris Test Flight 1: the maiden orbital launch attempt by an Australian-made rocket from Australian soil, carrying a test payload to validate orbital launch capabilities.
+  Gilmour Space Technologies' Eris Test Flight 1: the maiden orbital launch attempt by an Australian-made rocket from Australian soil, carrying a test payload to validate hybrid launch capabilities and gather data on the vehicle's systems.
 tags:
   - Eris
   - Gilmour Space Technologies